Back to School Sale: $100 OFF Sitewide Shop now

 To start with, PCOS can result in the shedding of hair regularly.
 You begin to see hair on your comb, clothes, or furniture than usual.
 Sometimes, when you sleep, your pillowcase collects hair overnight.
 Or if you’re in the shower, you may find clumps of hair here and there.

-Moreso, PCOS hair loss can also present with the loss of hair from the root including the follicles.
+Moreover, PCOS hair loss can also present with the loss of hair from the root, including the follicles.
 This means you may just wake up one day and see a large chunk of your hair completely removed along with the follicles 1 .
 And because PCOS results in very dry hair, hair loss may appear in the breakage of the strand of hair from brushing or heat.
 This can result in the scalp becoming more visible at the crown and hairline, and it may become more frizz, as a result of the hair breakage.

 Furthermore, PCOS hair loss may result in the scalp becoming more itchy and dry 1 .
 In fact, some individuals with PCOS have reported coming down with dandruff and buildup.
 The hair becomes more finer, and harder to style or even relax without applying many hair products.